larryseyer/companion-module-generic-showswitcher/README.md

 A [Bitfocus Companion](https://bitfocus.io/companion) module for professional broadcast automation with automatic camera and overlay switching, featuring advanced timing control, pause/resume functionality, sequential and random selection modes, performance monitoring, and comprehensive MIDI control.

+## Why ShowSwitcher?

+ShowSwitcher solves a simple problem: **solo performers can't manage production while performing**.
+Built for musicians, instructors, streamers, and content creators who need professional-looking camera switching but have their hands full.
+Set it once, and it automatically cycles through your cameras and overlays with randomized or sequential timing—making your stream look professionally produced while you focus on your performance.

+## More Than Just Cameras

+Since ShowSwitcher can trigger any Companion button, it's not limited to video switching.
+Use it to:

+- **Automate lighting**: Cycle through DMX scenes, Philips Hue colors, or fog machines
+- **Control audio**: Trigger sound effects, backing tracks, or mixer scenes
+- **Engage viewers**: Launch polls, animations, or chat commands at random intervals
+- **Run unattended streams**: Create 24/7 channels with dynamic content changes
+- **Synchronize platforms**: Control OBS, vMix, ATEM, and streaming software simultaneously

+Perfect for solo performers, escape rooms, theaters, educators, or anyone who needs hands-free production automation.

 ![ShowSwitchButtonsExamples](./ShowSwitchButtonsExamples.png)

 ## 🎯 Version 2.0 Features